-The revenue and income streams proposal will be evaluated subjectively in combination with the technical proposal, including an evaluation of how well it matches Proposer's understanding of the County's needs described in this Solicitation, the Proposer's assumptions, and the value of the proposed services.
-The revenue and income streams evaluation is used as part of the evaluation process to determine the highest ranked Proposer.
+The revenue and income streams proposal will be evaluated in combination with the technical proposal.
+The assessment of revenue and income streams is used as part of the evaluation process to determine the highest ranked Proposer.
 The County reserves the right to negotiate the final terms, conditions and revenue and income streams of the contract as may be in the best interest of the County, and terms may differ from the terms the Selected Proposer outlines in their proposal.